Privacy Policy - June 2026

 If you are a website visitor

-When you visit our website, we collect the following types of information in compliance with the General Data Protection Regulation (GDPR).
+When you visit our website, we collect the following types of information in accordance with UK GDPR.

-1. Communications Data: Any communications or interactions with our team, typically including but not limited, demonstration requests and any information included in contact forms submitted via our website.
+1. Communications Data: Any communications or interactions with our team, typically including but not limited to demonstration requests and any information included in contact forms submitted via our website.

 2. Technical Data: Data automatically collected as you use our website, such as your device's IP address, device type, operating system, and browser type.
 This also includes information collected through cookies and other tracking technologies.